🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Ease of Use when Launching

-Bunk trailers require you to submerge at least the rear axel which can cause more of that undue wear and tear, particularly if you're launching into salt water and even more so if you aren't hosing down the trailer soon after it's done being submerged.
-Salt water is some corrosive stuff which can literally eat your bunk trailer, and that's no joke.
+Bunk trailers require you to submerge at least the rear axle, which can cause more of that undue wear and tear, particularly if you're launching into salt water and even more so if you aren't hosing down the trailer soon after it's done being submerged.
+Saltwater is some corrosive stuff that can literally eat your bunk trailer, and that's no joke.

 Ease of Use when Loading